Early Years Foundation Stage

 Assessment is crucial in improving learning.
 Through observations and interactions with the children formative assessment regularly informs the early years staff of ongoing progress and allows adjustments to be made that reflect the learning needs of all children in our settings.
 In line with our school assessment policy, summative assessment in the form of teacher assessment is carried out at the end of each term in Nursery and Reception, this informs the overall annual progress made by each child.

-We want the children to thoroughly enjoyed learning in the Early Years therefore encouraging them to undertake new life experiences now and, in the future, and be able to understand the part they play in it.
+We want the children to thoroughly enjoy learning in the Early Years therefore, encouraging them to undertake new life experiences now and, in the future, and be able to understand the part they play in it.

 All children in the Early Years will be able to communicate about their learning, skills and knowledge.